Lost Hills

 This is an unusual story well-presented.
 The characters are strong and the plot is tight.

 The sequel to this book is BONE CANYON (2021).
 It focuses on the charred remains of a woman who disappeared long ago.
 The remains were exposed by a catastrophic wildfire in the Santa Monica Mountains.
-The third book in the series, GATED PREY, is due out in October 2021.
+It was followed by GATED PREY (2021), MOVIELAND (2022), and DREAM TOWN (2024).

 About the Author: Lee Goldberg